-A week before Christmas last year, a popular illustrator based in New York was bombarded with calls from various clients asking for commissioned work to be done, themed around the holidays.
+A week before Christmas last year, a famous illustrator based in New York was bombarded with calls from various clients asking for commissioned work to be done, themed around the holidays.
 While the illustrator was busy with previously assigned work, most of these potential clients were declined.
 This is a classic example of planning gone wrong from the client’s side.
-The glitch could have easily been avoided with some foresight and basic content planning.
-An effective marketing tool that helps you do just that, is a content planner.
-Much like a regular planner that gives you insight into your upcoming activities, content planners give your marketing team a much-needed blueprint to work with.
-There are many reasons why content planners as a tool are highly effective for your brand’s image to stay relevant.
+The glitch could have easily been avoided with some foresight and essential content planning.
+A useful marketing tool that helps you do just that is a content planner.
+Much like a regular planner that provides insight into your upcoming activities, content planners give your marketing team a much-needed blueprint to work with.
+There are many reasons why content planners as a tool are highly useful for your brand’s image to stay relevant.
 Here are a few:

 - They help you stay consistent

 A key ingredient that goes into the secret sauce of success is consistency - any individual who has run their career with a certain degree of success can vouch for the fact.
 While it is established that consistency as an attribute that needs to be displayed unabashedly in all areas of life for one to be successful, it is equally imperative for a firm to be consistent, not just with their operations but also with their communication.
-Consistent communication with one’s customer base enables for development of trust.
-There are many examples of successful consistent campaigns that have worked wonders for brands.
+Constant communication with one’s customer base enables the development of trust.
+There are many examples of successful, consistent campaigns that have worked wonders for brands.
 An excellent example is how Charity: Water ropes in celebrities for their birthdays and sends out a positive, uplifting message instead of the regular guilt - induced messaging that nonprofits use.
-Their positive, uplifting campaigns have appealed to the masses, and helped them raise millions through the regular campaigns.
+Their positive, uplifting campaigns have appealed to the masses and helped them raise millions through the proper campaigns.

 - They aid for high-content campaigns

 A successful marketing campaign entails fun, informative and engaging content that the audience enjoys consuming.
 While content itself is king, dishing out fresh ideas that aren’t redundant and also resonate with an audience consistently, is tricky business.
 In some cases, it requires months of brainstorming and preparation to produce a single quality campaign.
-There are cases where brands prep for an important campaign - like a Superbowl Ad months ahead, since there’s a lot that rides on the success of these campaigns.
-A content calendar helps you with just that - spacing out your deliverables so you have ample time for ideation, creation and revision, if need be.
+There are cases where brands prep for an important campaign - like a Superbowl Ad well into the future since there’s a lot that rides on the success of these campaigns.
+A content calendar helps you with just that - spacing out your deliverables, so you have ample time for ideation, creation, and revision if need be.